Gigaspaces/xap-docs/site/content/xap121adm/controlling-the-replication-redo-log.markdown

 |cluster-config.groups.group.repl-policy.backlog-weight-policy | Weight policy. `fixed` or `accumulated` | accumulated  |

+{{%note%}}
+Users upgrading from previous versions, who *modified the default replication settings*, should make sure they understand this change and test it before they upgrade the production environment.
+If it affects them, we recommend they re-calibrate the replication settings to the new behaviour.
+{{%/note%}}

 Here are the parameters you may configure to tune the redo log behavior.
 You may configure the redo log behavior between replicated spaces and between the spaces and the Mirror: